Mobile Marketing: Benefits and Importance

 - As of February 2023, 28% of companies used automation in SMS marketing.

 - In 2022, Instagram videos were used by 79% of mobile marketers.

 - 33% of marketers will leverage short-form mobile videos in 2023.

 Mobile marketing is important for the simple reason that it is necessary.
 Your customers are already viewing paid ads and branded content on their devices and if you are not concentrating your marketing efforts in this area, you will be at a loss.
 Smartphones are effectively an extension of your customer, which means they are involved in more activities and spending more time looking at their screens.
 So, forgoing mobile marketing is forgoing the potential attention during the 4 hours and 25 minutes the average American spends on their phone.

 Like other forms of marketing, mobile marketing requires a strategy for ideal performance.
 Mobile marketing opens your business up to a world of new marketing potential.

-With 6.6 billion people (and counting) carrying a smartphone with them practically everywhere, mobile content and advertising has plenty of opportunities to be discovered.
+With the vast majority of Americans – 97% – now own a cellphone of some kind with them practically everywhere, mobile content and advertising have plenty of opportunities to be discovered.

 Accessibility to a Broad Audience

 People of all walks of life, with all kinds of jobs and hobbies, spend a lot of time with mobile devices.
 They know that no matter what they’re looking for, they can likely find it faster and easier with their mobile device.